 Three’s a Crowd was a hilarious short with amazing comic timing that was somehow enhanced by its low budget look.
 The Slayers was definitely up there as one of my favourite films of the weekend.
 Plenty of vampire slaying, gore, dad jokes and social awkwardness.
 So much was done with such a small budget and I would happily pay to see the two main characters, Nigel and Job, in their own TV show or series of films.

 Think Snatch intertwined with the Exorcist and you have Polterheist.
 Funny, gruesome and starring a very talented leading lady, this was a hugely accomplished short.
 However, I Lived Here felt a little…empty, I suppose I would say, and the less said about Hell Town the better.
 It tried to be so bad it was good, but it ended up being so bad it was just plain awful.

 The final short I saw that weekend was Hate Doll.
 It had a great cast and the premise intrigued me, but it failed to deliver anything spectacular.
 Things went downhill further with Nazi Vengeance as it was so disappointing.
 Interesting premise but was poorly paced and the plot was confused and inconsistent.

 Horror-on-Sea was definitively an eye-opener.
-It made me see what incredible talent there is out there and really inspired me to continue to create my own work, not just for the lure of success but for the sheer joy of it.
-Like those local filmmakers I want to share my creativity with others.
-Of course there were some atrocities among the unknown gems, but it was encouraging to see an audience so respectful, so warm and so responsive who also managed to be insightful and critical.
+There is a lot of unrecognised talent out there – of course there were some atrocities amongst the unknown gems, but it was encouraging to see an audience so respectful, so warm and so responsive who also managed to be insightful and critical.
 They gave opinions without being unkind and shared ideas in a way that is rarely seen in online forums and social media.
 I hope this is the way forward for all forms of art criticism and that, with so much utter shit being shown at the cinema, it begins to change fiction for the better.